wzykubek/sieveman/README.md

 # Sieveman
 Universal ManageSieve protocol client.
 It can be used as CLI tool or as library as well.
-Currently works in script mode, but interactive mode will be available in future.
+It works in two modes - script and interactive.

 ---

 ## Usage
 Command naming convention is taken from common *nix tools, so you will probably feel like in home.
 However there is some documentation with examples below.

+If you will run `sieveman` without any arguments it will start interactive mode.
+Keep in mind that you need to pass at least credentials like shown below.

 ### Authentication
 When using any command you need to pass credentials.
 You can create recursive alias to `sieveman` command with following options.